byVirrox/portfolio_SET09102_Peter_Stibitz/week12_project.md

 ## Introduction

 This is the last and final Week therefore I will try to cover as much as I can.
-I will go through a bit of an alternative problem solution to last week’s problem of creating a query and discuss downsides of ORM to casual SQL-Databases.
+I will go through a bit of an alternative problem solution to last weekâ€™s problem of creating a query and discuss downsides of ORM to casual SQL-Databases.
 After that I will include some MVVM dependency injection, and I will cover a bit of Testing.

 And in my Reflection, I will try to analyse our overall workflow and development process a bit.